Dominican Republic Company Formation and Get Your Investment Started

 The Dominican Republic is attracting tourists because of its beauty, and investors as well.
 If you are planning to set up a business here, you can choose from a Limited Liability Company, Joint Stock Company, Individual Enterprise of Limited Liability Company, or a Simplified Joint Stock company.

 Limited Liability Company (LLC) Process

 The LLCs must have at least two shareholders, but not exceeding fifty.
 In order to form an LLC, the capital should be at least $2,200, which must be a full payment.
-It will then be divided into shares with a par value of $2 each.
+It divides into shares with a par value of $2 each.

-You must file for the National Taxpayers Registry which is done at the DGII, and then apply for fiscal receipts that takes about 25 days.
-With no use of fiscal receipts, the business is unable to issue invoice to clients.
+You must file for the National Taxpayers Registry which is done at the DGII and then apply for fiscal receipts that take about 25 days.
+With no use of fiscal receipts, the business is unable to issue an invoice to clients.
 The DGII makes sure that the company’s operation is real and domiciled at the Dominican Republic.
-After this, a document will be given that permits the company to operate.
+After this, a document will show that permits the company to operate.

-There are tax-free zones in the Dominican Republic, which allows taxation flexibility, and allow lower wages that can be paid to staff members.
+There are tax-free zones in the Dominican Republic, which allows taxation flexibility and allow lower wages that can pay to the staff members.
 Most cities have Tax-Free Zones, and more than one.
 They have high walls, security, and fences, and everything being manufactured there are for export only.
-Most of them are call centers, and producers of clothing, tools, jewelry, and shoes.
+Most of them are call centres, and producers of clothing, tools, jewellery, and shoes.

 Bank Account Set Up